Need cream of tartar for a recipe? Wondering how much it costs? We got the answers as well as telling you why you might need it the first place.

 If you a crisper cookie, than I would leave it out or look for a recipe without it.

 Let's take a look at the cost of cream of tartar.
-I visited a couple different grocery stores in my area along with sharing what it costs on the website, iHerb.
-The prices you see here were taken on Monday, December 3rd, 2018.
-Prices should be relatively stable.
+I visited a couple different grocery stores The prices you see here were taken on the week of Monday, December 13th, 2021.

-The cheapest container was the Meijer brand at $1.99 for 1.5oz.
-The most expensive one I found in the grocery store was Spice Island which was $6.99 at Meijer for 3oz (it was on sale at Kroger).
+The cheapest container was the Meijer brand at $1.99 for 1.5oz back in 2018.
+The most expensive one I found in the grocery store was Spice Islands which was $9.49 at Ralphs for 3oz.

 The best deal per ounce is the 1 pound container from iHerb.
 Yes that might be a lot but in a moment you will read why that isn't necessarily a bad thing or a waste of money.
 That being said.
 As one ingredient in your baking, it can be kind of expensive.
 You don't need a lot of it, but there is some up front commitment to make.
 As someone that doesn't like to buy something for one time use and then toss it into the back of a cabinet, it has me asking this question...